Last updated on March 28th, 2026

 The construction of this imposing building started in 1573 and expanded over 250 years, which is why the architecture is influenced by so many different styles, such as Gothic, Neoclassical, and Baroque, giving the Cathedral a unique look.

-Admiring this impressive structure from the outside is a must, and luckily going inside doesn’t cost a thing, making it one of the top free things to do in Mexico City for first-time visitors.
+Admiring this impressive structure from the outside is a must, and luckily, going inside doesn’t cost a thing, making it one of the top free things to do in Mexico City for first-time visitors.

 Admire the ruins of an ancient Aztec Temple: Templo Mayor

-Templo Mayor used to consist of two temples, one dedicated to Tlaloc, the god of rain, and one to Huitzilopochtli, the god of war, and it used to stand at 42m tall, but nowadays is all closer to ground level, where you can only see some of the steps and decorations that laid at the feet of the temple.
+It used to stand at 42m tall, but nowadays it’s all closer to ground level, where you can only see some of the steps and decorations that lie at the feet of the temple.

 Admiring the ruins of Templo Mayor is one of the best free things to do in Mexico City, and while there is a paid option where you visit a museum and learn more about the temple, you can get a good view of the ruins from the outside for free.

-As mentioned before, the Historic Center of Mexico City is a place of contrasts, and for me, this is one of the loudest ones, being able to see the physical history of the two civilizations that make up the modern identity of this country.
+As mentioned before, the Historic Center of Mexico City is a place of contrasts, and for me, this is one of the loudest ones, being able to see the physical history of the two civilizations that make up the modern identity of my country.

 It’s a very loaded sight.